-- 🗹 Check Grounding Work - Measure grounding resistance by visual detection or with a grounding resistance tester.
-Grounding resistance must be less than 4Ω.
+- ☑ Check Grounding Work

 Note: This may not be required in some locations.

 DURING TEST RUN

 - ☑ Check for Electrical Leakage - During the Test Run, use an electroprobe and and multi-meter to perform a comprehensive electrical leakage test. - If electrical leakage is detected, turn off the unit immediately and call a licensed electrician to find and resolve the cause of the leakage.